The plot thickens in the Spanish bailout saga!

 Judging by the euro’s price action yesterday, the investors are also in favor of Spain’s recent developments.
 Heck, the euro roundhouse kicked its major counterparts!

-So, Spain appears to be one step closer towards receiving some financial help.
+So, Spain appears to be one step closer to receiving some financial help.
 Why does this matter to average Joes like you and me?

-In effect, the mere request of a credit line could act as a pseudo bailout for Spain!
+In effect, the mere request for a credit line could act as a pseudo bailout for Spain!